codewithsw0rd/pygame/README.md

 # pygame
-My first python program using pygame module
+- In this repo i am learning pygame module which is used in python to develop games.